mmantey-ops/Final-project-377/README.md

-# inst377-week13-Frutify-fa26
+# inst377-week13-Frutifier-fa26
 Week 13 - Vercel app for INST377

-Title: Frutify
+Title: Frutifier

 Description of target browsers (iOS?
 Android?
-Which ones?):
+Which ones?): All

 Link to Developer Manual
 Developer Manual (bottom half of your README.md) - 15pts